Tired-Fox/phml/README.md

 ## Overview

 The idea behind the creation of Python in Hypertext Markup Language (phml), is to allow for web page generation with direct access to python.
 This language pulls directly from frameworks like VueJS.
 There is conditional rendering, components, python elements, inline/embedded python blocks, and much more.
-Now let’s dive into more about this language.
+Now let's dive into more about this language.

 Let's start with the new `python` element.
 Python is a whitespace language.
 As such phml has the challenge of maintaining the indentation in an appropriate way.
 With phml, I have made the decision to allow you to have as much leading whitespace as you want as long as the indentation is consistent.
 This means that indentation is based on the first lines offset.
 Take this phml example: